- What Is High Impact Plant Protein?

 Here are the various claims and guarantees made with High Impact Plant Protein:

-- Unique blend of plant-based proteins
+- A unique blend of plant-based proteins

 - Safe for daily use

-- Added antioxidant benefits to promote overall wellness
+- Added antioxidant benefits to promote overall wellness and support healthy digestion

-- Improved amino acid transportation throughout the body
+- Improved amino acid transportation throughout the body for muscle development

 - 90-day money-back guarantee